projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 These tables provide different information and functions:

--  Advanced Programmable Interrupt Controller (APIC) for Symmetric Multiprocessor systems (SMP),
+-  Advanced Programmable Interrupt Controller (APIC) for Symmetric Multiprocessor systems (SMP)
--  DMA remapping (DMAR) for Intel |reg| Virtualization Technology for Directed I/O (VT-d),
+-  DMA remapping (DMAR) for Intel |reg| Virtualization Technology for Directed I/O (VT-d)
--  Non-HD Audio Link Table (NHLT) for supporting audio device,
+-  Non-HD Audio Link Table (NHLT) for supporting audio device
--  and Differentiated System Description Table (DSDT) for system configuration info.
+-  Differentiated System Description Table (DSDT) for system configuration information.
 DSDT is a major ACPI table used to describe what peripherals the machine has, and information on PCI IRQ mappings and power management